-Peter Politis, CEO, Greybrook Realty Partners & Partner, Greybrook Capital
+Peter Politis, Chief Executive Officer, Greybrook Realty Partners and Partner, Greybrook Capital

 The office sector is shifting with the increased impact of technology and the sharing economy.
 From the amount of office space being added to the types of buildings being built and the profile of the occupying tenant – the market is on the move.
 Where in the cycle are we and what opportunities and challenges have surfaced over the past 12 months?
 This session will concentrate on notable trends, opportunities and challenges in office space nationally.
 Future supply of new development will also be outlined as there is influx coming to the market that may impact lease rates and older stock.

 Roelof van Dijk, Market Economist & Head of Market Analytics, Canada, CoStar Group